Who needs takeout when you can make this easy Chana Masala Recipe? Gluten-free, packed with protein, and ready to eat in under 30 minutes.

 - *ghee (or oil)

-This past fall I attended a blogging conference in Ottawa.
-We all received the new cookbook (#affiliate link) Yum & Yummer, and the author Greta Podleski was on hand to sign them too.
-Lucky us right.
+I attended a blogging conference in Ottawa.
+We all received the a new cookbook, and the author Greta Podleski was on hand to sign them too.
+Lucky us right?

 The one thing that Indian curry (or Indian cooking in general) does have is WONDERFUL spices.
 The aroma as these delicious dishes cook is so welcoming.
 I just LOVE cooking with these spices.